4GeeksAcademy/master-javascript-programming-exercises/exercises/039-getFirstElement/README.md

 # `39` getFirstElement

-## 📝 Instructions
+## 📝 Instructions:

-Write a function called “getFirstElement”.
+Write a function called `getFirstElement`.

-Given an array, “getFirstElement” returns the first element of the given array.
+Given an array, `getFirstElement` returns the first element of the given array.

-Notes:
+## :bulb: Pista:

-* If the given array has a length of 0, it should return undefined.
+* If the given array has a length of 0, it should return `undefined`.

 ```Javascript